oktadev/okta-blog/_source/_posts/2020-08-21-unity-csharp-games-security.md

 5. Rename the `Settings` object to `Next`
 6. Drag in 2 of the InputField prefabs and rename them to `Username` and `Password` respectively.
 7. Expand the `Password` object and click on the InputField object.
 In the Inspector, scroll down to Content Type and change to Password.
-8. Change `Username’s` position PosY to 70, and change `Password’s` PosY to 0.
+8. Change `Username's` position PosY to 70, and change `Password's` PosY to 0.
 9. Expand the `Username` object, expand the InputField, select Placeholder, and change the text to `Username`.
 Do this for the `Password` object next.
 10. With `AuthMenu` still selected, click the checkbox in the inspector to disable it.
 This will make the `AuthMenu` disappear.